buchheimt/golf-links/README.md

 # Golf Links

 Golf Links is a Rails app for managing tee times.
 It allows users to interact with tee times (create, join, leave) and associated courses.
 Currently users interact with each other on a basic level (through tee times), but I plan to add more social features eventually.
-A JQuery front-end and JSON API will be the next major update, per Flatiron School's portfolio project requirements.
+The app implements a JQuery front-end and JSON API to utilize AJAX requests for an improved user experience.

 ## Getting Started